Vertical Federated Learning: Concepts, Advances and Challenges

 Due to its practical merits for enabling data collaboration between multiple institutions across industries, VFL has attracted increasing attention from both academia and industry.
 In this section, we provide an overview of VFL applications.

-\textbf{Recommendation systems} are typically adopted in VFL to support advertising applications.
-Shmueli et al.~\cite{Erez2017PPCF} proposed a privacy-preserving collaborative filtering protocol.
-Atarashi et al.~\cite{Kyohei2021HOFM} proposed a higher-order factorization machine in VFL setting.
+\textbf{Recommendation systems} are typically adopted in VFL to support advertising applications. {Federated bandit can be used as a promising technique ~\cite{LiuRecBandits2022,Libandits2022,ZhuFedBandit2021} for FL.} Shmueli et al.~\cite{Erez2017PPCF} proposed a privacy-preserving collaborative filtering protocol.
+Atarashi et al.~\cite{Kyohei2021HOFM} proposed a higher-order factorization machine in the VFL setting.
 Recommendation systems can be built between two platforms holding different rating data.
 Cui et al.~\cite{cui2021exploiting} proposed a secure cross-platform recommendation based on secure computation protocols.
 Zhang et al.\cite{zhang2021vertical} proposed a VFL recommendation based on clustering and latent factor model to reduce the dimension of the matrix and improve the recommendation accuracy.
 To achieve privacy-preserving recommendations based on the personal data cloud, Yuan et al.\cite{yuan2022privacy} proposed a hybrid federated learning recommendation algorithm named HyFL, which exploits the advantages of both HFL and VFL.
 Cai et al.~\cite{cai2022socialrec} proposed a DP-based VFL recommendation framework between a social recommender system and a user social graph.

 Many internet companies have adopted VFL to support advertising.
 For example, ByteDance developed a tree-based VFL algorithm based on the Fedlearner framework, which significantly improves its advertising efficiency \cite{cai2020Bytedance}.
 Based on the VFL module in its 9N-FL framework, JD has established a joint model for advertising, which has promoted the cumulative increase of all participating parties' income \cite{Hou2021JD}.